-Many of BirchStreet’s employees spend a lot of time on the road conducting sales presentations, meetings, implementations and customer trainings.
-This blog is the second in an ongoing series focused on encounters around the world from different perspectives and positions within BirchStreet.
+Many of BirchStreet’s employees spend a lot of time on the road conducting sales presentations, meetings, implementations and trainings.
+This blog is the fourth in an ongoing series focused on encounters around the world from different perspectives and positions within BirchStreet.

 Length of time at BirchStreet: 1 year

 Connie, one of our fantastic trainers here at BirchStreet, recently came home after being on the road and flying many miles in the air.
 After a few days back in Southern California, we were able to ask Connie her view of the world as a BirchStreet Trainer.

 Born in San Diego, CA, Connie did not picture herself as a world traveler and had actually only travelled several times prior to her working here.
 She is a recent graduate of UC Irvine with a degree in Public Health Policy and originally wanted to find a job in Student Affairs.
 That drastically changed when she accepted a job at BirchStreet!
 Now, she claims to know just about every snack in airport shops.